Online Sports Betting in DelawarePublished: | Updated:

 Even with one of the smaller state populations in America, Delaware is home to or the birthplace of many notable celebrities.
 At one point, actress Aubrey Plaza, President Joe Biden, and musician Stephen Marley (son of Bob Marley) were all residents of Delaware!

-Despite Delaware law permitting online sports betting, no online sportsbooks are live and available in the state.
+Despite Delaware law permitting online sports betting, no online sportsbooks are live and available in the state in 2024.
 Delawareans are limited to in-person options at this time.
 You can currently bet in person at any of the state’s three retail gambling locations.
 As the state has only three total counties, they’re not too difficult to find.

 While the Delaware Lottery is the overseer for the trio of sportsbooks, it’s William Hill who has assumed the role of ‘risk manager.’
 Despite that, the casinos and properties have three different owners.
 The Delaware State Fair owns Harrington Raceway and Casino, Bally’s Corp owns Bally’s Dover, and a Canadian PE firm is the majority owner of Delaware Park.